juliapohlmann/EECS393/server/monte-carlo/README.txt

 This will place code coverage results in the directory ${basedir}/target/site/jacoco, just open the file index.html in a web browser.

+To gererate Javadoc comments as navigable HTML files, use the command:
+	$ mvn javadoc:javadoc
+This will place the resulting docs in the director ${basedir}/target/site/apidocs, just open the file index.html in a web browser.

 The default port is 4567, visiting localhost:4567/hello will display a hello world message.
 Executing a POST to /simulation with valid JSON body will result in a result of all zeros being returned.
 The correct JSON format is: